My Educational Vision:

 I am Aynur Gül Şahin.
 I have studied "Preschool Education" at Boğaziçi University.
 On the 6th of March, I participated in the outdoor workshop about Straw Bale Gardening.
 Regina Kruse Özçelik who is a nature-education pedagogue organized the workshop and showed us the way doing outdoor education with children.
 She is the organizer and coordinator of the workshop and at the same time she is educator in the kindergarten which has applied outdoor education. [...]

-After my education as a pedagogue, I worked in Germany and Greece until I came to Istanbul in 1990.
-I started my teaching life in Istanbul with my own kindergarten group “Villa Kunterbunt” in 1995, then I joined “Küçük Eller 3” as a partner and I started coordinating the Rumelihisarı Campus in 1999.
+After completing my teacher training, I worked in Germany and Greece before coming to Istanbul in 1990.
+My Turkish teaching career began with my own kindergarten, “Villa Kunterbunt,” in 1995.
+I later joined “Küçük Eller 3” as a partner and started overseeing the Rumelihisarı Campus in 1999.
 Since then I have implemented and maintained high educational standards, a child-centered philosophy, and coordinated all aspects of the Rumelihisarı preschool, from hiring and training faculty to consulting with parents to running the school’s lojistic operations.

-In 2014, I participated in the International Play Association Conference in Istanbul similarly allowed me to share my knowledge and experience of nature education through my workshop entitled “PLAY and LEARN in the FOREST Education for Pre-School Children.”
+The 2014 International Play Association Conference in Istanbul similarly allowed me to share my knowledge and experience of nature education through my workshop entitled “PLAY and LEARN in the FOREST: Education for Preschool Children.”